aio-libs/aiohttp-jinja2/README.rst

-On handler call the `aiohttp_jinja2.template` decorator will pass returned dictionary `{'name': 'Andrew', 'surname': 'Svetlov'}` into template named `tmpl.jinja2` for getting result HTML text.
+On handler call the `aiohttp_jinja2.template` decorator will pass returned dictionary `{'name': 'Andrew', 'surname': 'Svetlov'}` into template named `tmpl.jinja2` for getting resulting HTML text.

 If you need more complex processing (set response headers for example) you may call `render_template` function::